For more information on copyright and licensing for worship and other uses, visit:

 What the license does NOT cover:

-Videotapes that are rented from your local video store are for home use only.
+Purchased or rented DVDs are for home use only.
 They may not be shown in public settings without permission.
-This includes even educational settings such as small groups, Sunday school classes, youth meetings, etc. Many videotapes produced for church use have public performance rights.
+This includes even educational settings such as small groups, Sunday school classes, youth meetings, etc. Many videos produced for church use have public performance rights.
 Showing a video without public performance rights or the copyright owner's permission is illegal.

 Through an agreement with studios and producers, the CVLI (Christian Video Licensing International) Church Video License provides legal coverage for churches and for other ministry organizations to show DVDs and videocassettes of motion pictures.